Mreg38/CIT114_Fall2021/Week 01 notes.md

 - Software Developers - create the applications or systems that run on a computer or another device.
 - Web Developers - design and create websites.

+IT Professional - important to understand all aspects of computer components.
+Cloud computing - important to understand the components specifically related to the CPU, RAM, Storage, and Expansion Cards like Graphic Cards (GPU).

 #### Computer Components/Terminology
-- Motherboard
+- Motherboard - main circuit board and is what connects other parts of the computer through integrated circuitry
-- Central Processing Unit (CPU)
+- Central Processing Unit (CPU) - primary componet of a computer that processes instructions.
+Runs OS and applications, constantly receiving input from the user or active program
-- Random Access Memory (RAM)
+- Random Access Memory (RAM) - when a program is opened it gets loaded from the hard drive into the RAM.
+Reading from RAM is faster than reading from the drive allowing them to function without lag time.
+Can be more helpful to add RAM than upgrading CPU.
 - Storage:
     - Hard Disk Drive (HDD)
     - Solid State Drive (SSD)